apache/nuttx/mm/README.txt

      In fact, the standard malloc(), realloc(), free() use this same mechanism, but with a global heap structure called g_mmheap.

+   User/Kernel Heaps

+     This multiple heap capability is exploited in some of the more complex NuttX build configurations to provide separate kernel-mode and user-mode heaps.

+   Sub-Directories:

+     mm/mm_heap  - Holds the common base logic for all heap allocators mm/umm_heap - Holds the user-mode memory allocation interfaces mm/kmm_heap - Holds the kernel-mode memory allocation interfaces

 2) Granule Allocator.

      A non-standard granule allocator is also available in this directory  The